 Now that you know the basic coverages of your homeowner’s policy, let’s go a little deeper to understand your coverage options for your home and personal property.
 Most policies have at least two options when it comes to exactly how losses are paid.

-The other option is actual cash value (ACV).
-This is the cost to replace your home or personal property less the depreciation.
+Actual cash value is the cost to replace your home or personal property less the depreciation.
 Most of your personal property, as well as your roof, decreases in value over time.
 This is known as depreciation and a few factors considered in depreciation are the age and wear and tear.

 Some other popular optional coverages include Home Systems Protection, scheduled personal property (for items such as jewelry, cameras, musical instruments, golf equipment and other gifts), and increased limits for theft of firearms or home computers.